Kreuch her an du must hy tanczen lern

 Now I must dance and can't yet walk.

 The Latin text says "Puer in cunabulo" i.e. "the child in the cradle", but the well nourished boy on the woodcut appears to have outgrown the cradle years ago.
-We find "the babe wrapped in swaddling clothes" lying in a cradle behind the mother.
+We do, however, find "the babe wrapped in swaddling clothes" lying in a cradle behind the mother.

 The dialogue is reminiscent of the lost picture from Basel's dance of death.
 In Basel, the child, who "can't yet walk", has lost his hobby horse on the ground.